migueldeicaza/GodotSwift/Generator/README.md

 In addition, for now, you need the supporting infrastructure for this binding, which comes from `Binding` directory, a peer to this directory.

-Then open this project in Xcode and run.
-You will need to change the paths in the main file to point to your Godot directory as well as the output directory.
+Copy the `builtin-api.json` and `api.json` into `intoGodotApi` directory.

+Then run `swift run gen` in this directory.
+You may need to specify the path of `api.json` directory after the command if you don't copy these files into default directory `GodotApi`. eg. `swift run gen /godot-master/godot`  Also you can specify output directory after it.

 The result will be a binding for Godot.